2025 Mid-American Conference football season: Coaching changes

-The MAC enters the 2025 season with six head coaching changes from 2024.
+The MAC entered the 2025 season with six head coaching changes from 2024.

 Ball State

 Ball State head coach Mike Neu was fired on November 16 with two games remaining in the 2024 season.
 Neu had 40 wins and 63 losses in nine seasons.
 He won the MAC Championship in 2020 It was his only winning season.
 Colin Johnson succeeded him as interim head coach.
 On December 4, Ball State named Butler head coach Mike Uremovich as the new head coach.

 Bowling Green

 On February 28, 2025, Scot Loeffler resigned from the head coach position to become the quarterbacks coach of the Philadelphia Eagles in the NFL.
 On March 9, Bowling Green named Tennessee State head coach Eddie George as the new head coach for 2025.

 Central Michigan

 Central Michigan head coach Jim McElwain announced on November 20 that he would retire at the end of the 2024 season He retired with a 33–36 at the school.
 On December 9, 2024, Army assistant coach Matt Drinkall was hired as the next head coach.